metalichen/metalichen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at the [Spribille lab](https://spribillelab.wordpress.com) at the University of Alberta.
+I am currently a postdoc at Nick Talbot's group at The Sainsbury Lab (Norwich, UK).
 I study the evolution of fungal-algal symbioses, known as lichens.
-For my current project, I apply bioinformatics methods combined with wet-lab techniques to try to understand how microbial partners communicate in the symbiotic setting and what each of them contributes to the system.
+For my current project, I apply bioinformatics methods combined with wet-lab techniques to try to understand how lichen symbionts together contribute to the morphogenesis of symbiotic architectures.

+I did my PhD at the [Symbiosis & Evolution Lab](https://spribillelab.wordpress.com) at the University of Alberta (Canada).
+In my PhD project I focused on metagenomics applied to lichen symbiosis.

 Recent news
 ======
+**17 Oct 2022** I'm excited to announce that I have joined Nick Talbot's group at The Sainsbury Lab!
+In my postdoc, I will be exploring how cell biology of lichen symbionts shapes the morphogenesis of lichen architectures

+**22 Jul 2022** Today I defended my PhD!
+It's hard for me to believe, but my graduate school journey is coming to an end.
+Huge thanks to my supervisor Toby Spribille and everyone who helped me in these 5 years!

 **7 Jul 2021** Our preprint is now published in [Molecular Ecology](https://onlinelibrary.wiley.com/doi/10.1111/mec.16010)

 **26 May 2021:** Thanks MSA for inviting me to speak at the Students Mycology Colloquium, the recording is now available at [youtube](https://www.youtube.com/watch?v=yHUCPw1q-jc&ab_channel=MSAStudents)